George2281337/ip-banned/README.md

-# ip-banned

-## Module for FOSSBilling to protect against brute force.
+# Module for FOSSBilling to protect against brute force.
 This module blocks IP addresses if the user makes a mistake n number of times

 # Install